LostLuma/server-stats/README.md

 ## Supported Minecraft Versions

-Server Stats supports a wide range of Minecraft versions including some snapshots,
+Server Stats supports a wide range of Minecraft versions including most snapshots,
 however please note that some non-mainline versions are (currently) not supported.

 Officially supported versions: